irmen/Pyro4/docs/source/flame.rst

     import Pyro4.utils.flame
     Pyro4.utils.flame.start(daemon)

+Additionally, you have to make two configuration changes:

+* set the ``FLAME_ENABLED`` config item to True
-Additionally, you have to set the ``FLAME_ENABLED`` config item to True, otherwise you'll get an error when trying to start Flame.
+* set the ``SERIALIZER`` config item to "pickle"

+You'll have to explicitly enable Flame.
+When you don't, you'll get an error when trying to start Flame.
 The config item is False by default to avoid unintentionally running Flame servers.
+Also, Flame requires the pickle serializer.
+It doesn't work when using one of the secure serializers, because it needs to be able to transfer custom python objects.

 Command line server
 ===================